 The Dutch government has designated three areas in the Dutch part of the North Sea for offshore wind farm development.
 The first area to be developed is the Borssele Wind Farm Zone (BWFZ).
 This area is located just north of the Dutch-Belgian border.
-Several pipelines and telecom cables are crossing the BWFZ, which is sub-divided into four sites with a combined area of approximately 234km2.
+Several pipelines and telecom cables are crossing the BWFZ, which is sub-divided into five sites (see Figure 1.1) with a combined area of approximately 234km2.